The Art of Thriving. What an Ageing Expert Wants You to Know

 Here are her essentials, they are not optional.

 Keep learning.
 Stay curious.
 Try new things.
-Yes, even if it scares you a little, or a lot..
+Yes, even if it scares you a little, or a lot.
 That is the point.
 A curious mind keeps us alive, engaged, and fabulously unpredictable.
+If that nudge speaks to you, keep going with Optimal Aging and If Not Now, When?.

 Your life experience has value.
 Share it.
 Mentor, support, volunteer, or simply smile at someone who looks lost.
 Giving adds meaning and texture to our days.

-Dr. Burnright paints a vivid contrast between two women.
+Dr. Burnight paints a vivid contrast between two women.
 One is resigned to decline, the other is lit up with curiosity and confidence.
 The difference was not luck or money.
-It was Mindset.
+It was mindset.
+If you are wrestling with that inner critic, read Shhh…That Voice in Your Head is Not the Boss of You and What is Behind Limiting Beliefs?.

 Reading this article reminded me that the work we are doing here, embracing radiant health, confidence and unapologetic style, is not superficial.
 It's survival.
 It's joy.
 It's rebellion.